 It’s easy to feel overwhelmed, isolated, and hopeless when you’re struggling with opioid addiction, but you are not alone.
-Around 21 million Americans are fighting the very same battle, and having access to a team of experienced professionals to support your recovery is essential to overcoming opioid use disorder.
+Around 21 million Americans are fighting the very same battle, and having access to a team of experienced professionals to support your recovery is essential to overcoming your opioid use disorder.

-At Roots Recovery, we know that in order to successfully battle opioid abuse, you and your loved one must understand what you’re up against.
+At Roots Recovery, we know that in order to successfully battle opioid abuse, you and your loved ones must understand what you’re up against.
 That’s why we’re committed to educating our community on opioid addiction recovery.
 Read on to learn more about opioid addiction, its signs and symptoms, and how it’s treated.

 What Are Opioids?